QiuYukang/5G-LENA/doc/source/nr-module.rst

 Adaptive modulation and coding model
 ====================================
 MCS selection in NR is an implementation specific procedure.
-However, NR defines the Channel Quality Indicator (CQI), which is reported by the UE and can be used for MCS index selection at the gNB.
-NR defines three tables of 4-bit CQIs (see Tables 5.2.2.1-1 to 5.2.2.1-3 in [TS38214]_), each table being associated with one MCS table.

 The 'NR' module supports 1) fixing the MCS to a predefined value, both for downlink and uplink transmissions, separately, and 2) two different AMC models for link adaptation: